EnfalYetis/Banking_System/README.md

-# Banking System - Java Swing Project
+# Banking System

 ## Description
-The Banking System is a Java Swing application that simulates basic banking operations.
-It provides a user-friendly interface for managing accounts, transactions, and other essential banking functions.
+This project is a Java application capable of performing basic banking operations.
+Users can create accounts, deposit money, withdraw funds, and check their current balance.
+With its simple interface and functional structure, it's a suitable example for those who want to learn the logic behind banking systems.

 ## Features
 - Account creation and management